Updated by Danielle

 In that regard, you can expect your sponsored content to get exposure to a wide range of musicians and guitar players.

-Here are some of the specific metrics:
+Here are some of the specifics and metrics:

 - Content "lives" on Guitar Chalk forever, unless the sponsor requests to have it removed

 Who writes the content?